LivNLP/CSTS-reannotation/docs/index.md

 However, the original C-STS dataset contained **ambiguous and inconsistent condition statements** as well as **noisy similarity ratings**, which limited model performance.

 ## Our Work
-In this paper (EMNLP 2025), we present a **large-scale re-annotated C-STS dataset** created with the assistance of **Large Language Models (LLMs)**.
+In this paper (EMNLP 2025), we present a **large-scale re-annotated C-STS dataset** created with the assistance of Large Language Models (LLMs).

 - We first **refine condition statements** to remove ambiguity and grammatical issues.
 - Then we use **GPT-4o** and **Claude-3.7-Sonnet** to re-annotate similarity scores, combining their judgments with the original human labels.
 - The resulting dataset is **more accurate, balanced, and reliable** for training C-STS models.

 ## Key Results
-- Our re-annotated dataset achieves a **5.4% improvement** in Spearman correlation compared to the previous state-of-the-art.
+- Our re-annotated dataset achieves a **5.4% improvement** in Spearman correlation.
 - Models trained on our dataset reach **73.9% correlation** with human-labeled test data.
 - This resource substantially improves **robustness and consistency** in conditional similarity measurement.